-Parents and Guardians attend a training session in the summer or fall.
+Parents and Guardians attend a training session.
 These can also happen by appointment.
-You’ll receive your student’s workbooks and all you need to know about using them with your student.
+You’ll receive your student’s Reconciliation workbook and all you need to know about using it with your student.

 Families then begin the second workbook, to prepare for first Communion, in the same way.
 When your book is completed, we’ll meet and talk with your student about what he or she has learned.
 All families will be invited to participate in a retreat opportunity.
 In the past this has been on one Saturday morning, but we’ll have multiple opportunities at different days and times for this experience (Saturday morning, Wednesday afternoon/evening, Sunday afternoon, etc.).

-On the fourth Sunday of Easter (when the Gospel is always about how Jesus is the Good Shepherd), we’ll have a special blessing for everyone who received communion for the first time that year, at all the weekend Masses.
+On the fifth Sunday of Easter, we’ll have a special blessing at all weekend masses for everyone who received communion for the first time that year.
+This way we can include and celebrate students who have received sacraments at Easter.
 Your child can wear their special outfit for this weekend, too.
 We’ll have a celebratory cake reception after each Mass on this weekend.
-For 2019, this special blessing and reception would happen on the weekend of May 12th (Mother’s Day weekend).
-Under the old model, this is the same weekend we would have our traditional First Communion Weekend in 2019.
+For 2021, this special blessing and reception would happen on the weekend of April 25th.
+Under the old model, this is the same weekend we would have our traditional First Communion Weekend in 2020.

 Pastoral Assistant for Faith Formation